Gallup-Pakistan/CV-Analyzer/README.md

 Inspired by AI use cases in HR — not affiliated with any third-party tool.

 ## Credits
-Developed by Abdullah Muslim
+Developed by Abdullah Muslim, Team Lead Data & BI, Gallup Pakistan

 For queries or collaboration:
-abdullahmuslim1412@gmail.com
+dashboards@galluppakistandigitalanalytics.com

+**This tool is free for public use.
+Attribution and credits are highly appreciated.**